 COVID-19 Vaccine Update

-COVID-19 vaccines from Pfizer-BioNTech and Moderna have received Emergency Use Authorization (EUA) from the United States (U.S.) Food and Drug Administration (FDA) and have been recommended for use by the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP).
+COVID-19 vaccines from Pfizer-BioNTech, Moderna, and Johnson & Johnson have received Emergency Use Authorization (EUA) from the United States (U.S.) Food and Drug Administration (FDA) and have been recommended for use by the Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP).
 OCHCA is working with the California Department of Public Health (CDPH) and community partners to plan the allocation and distribution of COVID-19 vaccine.

 How the County’s Vaccine Recommendations Are Developed